qgis/QGIS-Documentation/source/docs/training_manual/rasters/changing_symbology.rst

    by right-clicking on the layer in the Layer tree and selecting :guilabel:`Properties` option.
 Then switch to the :guilabel:`Symbology` tab;
 #.
 By clicking on the |symbology| button right above the :guilabel:`Layers` Panel.
-   This will open the :guilabel:`Layer Styling` Panel where you can switch to the :guilabel:`Symbology` tab
+   This will open the :guilabel:`Layer Styling` anel where you can switch to the :guilabel:`Symbology` tab.

-The :guilabel:`Layer Styling` Panel applies immediately the changes to the layer while with the :guilabel:`Layer Properties` you have to click on :guilabel:`OK` to close the dialog and apply the changes.

 Choose the method you prefer to work with.